semanticer/Quick-notes-from-Google-IO/sessions_2017.md

 # Quick notes from Google IO
-Quick summary from every session I watched
+Quick summary from every session I watched.
-I try to cover just the new stuff not the recapitulation parts of every session and I cover mostly technical bits, not so much the "philosophical bit"
+I try to cover just the new stuff not the recapitulation parts of every session and I cover mostly technical bits, not so much the "philosophical" parts

 [All sessions from Google I/O](https://www.youtube.com/playlist?list=PLOU2XLYxmsIKC8eODk_RNCWv3fBcLvMMy)